-20 There is no data on hours worked in HBS, only information about full-time / part-time status, thus part-time can modeled only with a binary variable.
+$^{^{20}}$ There is no data on hours worked in HBS, only information about full-time / part-time status, thus part-time can modeled only with a binary variable.

 The risk that the household falls into poverty is to largest extent reduced by household members have work in a non-agricultural job with a open-ended contract.
 Figure 1.27 shows the marginal effect on poverty risk of different types of household members which shed additional light on the results presented above.
 Each subsequent permanent worker holding a job outside agriculture increases the chance that the household avoids poverty by 5.2 percentage points.
 However, the presence of self-employed or temporary workers also significantly decreases the risk of (household) poverty, even though temporary contracts increase the risk of poverty of individuals.
 This apparent contradiction can be explained by the fact that less than 1 percent of households are headed by temporary workers, which suggests that this type of employment is often treated as an additional source of household income.
-It improves chances of a voiding poverty, but to a lower extent than permanent employment.
-However, the presence of a disability pensioner and less so than the presence of an old-age pensioner.
+It improves chances of avoiding poverty, but to a lower extent than permanent employment.
+However, the presence of a person on a fixed-term contract decreases this risk only slightly, at a level comparable to the presence of a disability pensioner and less so than the presence of an old-age pensioner.